darryl-h/v-rising-server/README.md

   * Added LAN/Offline mode
 * [Patch 0.5.41237 / 2022-05-19 ](https://steamcommunity.com/games/1604030/announcements/detail/3218396837686301548)
 # Installation of the server using the AutoInstaller
-I created a quick PowerShell script that will automate the installation of the V Rising Server, this can be found in this repository called `autoinstall_vrising.ps1`
+I created a quick PowerShell script that will automate the installation of the V Rising Server, and post configuration of the service.
+This can be found in this repository called `autoinstall_vrising.ps1`

 This will attempt to:
 * Download SteamCMD